scala/scala-lang/blog/_posts/2021-01-19-scala-native-0.4-release.md

 However, with increasing interest in running the Scala code natively, it should happen quickly after the release.

 ## Contributing
-Contributors are always welcome, you can support the Scala Native project in multiple ways.
+Contributors are always welcome.
+Tou can support the Scala Native project in multiple ways.
-The most straightforward way of doing so is by working on the plugin itself, take a look at our [contributors’ guide](https://scala-native.readthedocs.io/en/latest/contrib/index.html).
+The most straightforward way of doing so is by working on the plugin itself.
+Take a look at our [contributors’ guide](https://scala-native.readthedocs.io/en/latest/contrib/index.html).

-More importantly however, it is to make our ecosystem more native-compatible, this means developing tools and libraries that are not dependent from Java internals.
+More importantly however, it is to make our ecosystem more native-compatible.
+This means developing tools and libraries that are not dependent from Java internals.
-For example, you can take a look at [sconfig](https://github.com/ekrich/sconfig) - a Scala port of the widely used Lightbend Config
+For example, you can take a look at [sconfig](https://github.com/ekrich/sconfig) - a Scala port of the widely used Lightbend Config library.

 > Only Scala source files can be used by the Scala Native plugin.
 > Distributed libraries contain `.nir` files in their JARs which are crucial in making the SN plugin able to link them correctly.

 ## Summary
-I think you can agree with me now, that Scala Native is starting to keep up with the rest of the Scala ecosystem.
+Scala Native is starting to keep up with the rest of the Scala ecosystem.
-We are expecting it would bloom short after the release with a lot of libraries and tools.
+We expect it will bloom before long with the release, resulting in many libraries and tools.
 With introduced support for recent Scala versions it is much more approachable for the users, and combined with easier testing may improve its overall quality.